Posted on Sunday, June 16th, 2024 at 9:00 am

 One key aspect of ERISA is the requirement for a full and fair claims review.
 When you submit an LTD claim, the insurance company must provide written notice of its decision within a reasonable timeframe, usually 45 days.

-You can submit additional evidence supporting your claim during the appeals process, such as medical records or expert opinions.
+You can submit additional evidence supporting your claim during appeals, such as medical records or expert opinions.
 The insurance company must consider this evidence and provide written notice of its decision on the appeal within 45 days, with one 45-day extension allowed for special circumstances.

-If your appeal is denied, ERISA allows you to file a lawsuit in federal court.
+If your appeal is denied, the Employee Retirement Income Security Act allows you to file a lawsuit in federal court.
 However, there are strict deadlines and procedures you must follow.
 You must exhaust all administrative appeals before filing suit, and you may have only 180 days from the date of the final denial to take legal action.

 While ERISA provides some protections for employees, it also has some limitations and drawbacks regarding LTD insurance.
 One major issue is the deference given to insurance companies in their claims decisions.

-Under ERISA, courts must apply an “arbitrary and capricious” standard of review to benefit denials.
+Under the Employee Retirement Income Security Act, courts must apply an “arbitrary and capricious” standard of review to benefit denials.
 The court must uphold the denial if the insurance company can show a reasonable basis for its decision, even if it is not the only possible interpretation.
 This can make it difficult for employees to overturn claim denials and obtain the benefits they deserve.

 Tips for Understanding ERISA Claims